lunatic-man/ishaan_phase2/custom/BinEx.md

   }
 ```
 - This code here only checks the first value in the array, and we had already set this to fail, meaning `bVar2` is false, not true.
-- Following the logic in the code as given ahead, we first enter the `sayHello()` function, and thereafter we enter the `printFlag()` which gives us the flag.
+- Following the logic in the code, we first enter the `sayHello()` function, and thereafter we enter the `printFlag()` which gives us the flag.
 ```bash
 11:53:25 ishaan-mishra@ishaan-mishra-Lenovo-G505s ~/Downloads/src  → nc immadeveloper.nitephase.live 61234
 Hi I'm sudonymouse!